-Igloo has a strong entrepreneurial spirit, working as much as it can with its customers.
-No two Igloo products look the same because it builds specifically to its customers’ needs.
+Igloo has a strong entrepreneurial spirit, working as much as they can with their customers.
+No two Igloo products look the same because they build specifically to their customers’ needs.
 In addition, the end user can adjust their company’s layout.

 Dixon concluded, “Our product releases are also heavily influenced by the feedback of our customers and what they personally want to see in our platform.
 A pure cloud computing model means we can deliver faster updates based on their input.”

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.